Abnormal psychology: Specific phobia

 Individuals with specific phobias have an extreme fear and avoidance of various objects or situations.
 Specifically, fears become phobias when there is excessive and unreasonable fear that is disproportionate to the culture that the individual is in.
 Examples of specific phobias include, but are not limited to, phobias of school, blood, injury, needles, small animals, and heights.

 Post-traumatic stress disorder

 Post-traumatic stress disorder (PTSD) is described as physical and mental distress related to past traumatic experiences.
-PTSD can manifest a large variety of symptoms, including, but not limited to, nightmares, flashbacks, avoidance and/or physiological reactions related to stimuli regarding the trauma, shame, guilt, anger, hypervigilance, and social withdrawal.
+PTSD can manifest a large variety of symptoms, including, but not limited to, nightmares, flashbacks, avoidance, and/or physiological reactions related to stimuli regarding the trauma, shame, guilt, anger, hypervigilance, and social withdrawal.

 PTSD symptoms can arise due to various experiences that involve actual or threatened violence, injury, or death.
-Firsthand experience, witnessing, or learning about traumatic experiences can possibly lead to the development of PTSD.
+Firsthand experience, witnessing, or learning about traumatic experiences can lead to the development of PTSD.